hyperledger/anoncreds-spec/spec/data_flow_presentation_create_presentation.md

 [Link: indy-anoncreds/docs/dev/anoncred.pdf](indy-anoncreds/docs/dev/anoncred.pdf)

-Before the Holder can generate the proof, he needs to collect all required credentials from the Holder wallet based on the provided proof request.
+Before the Holder can generate the proof, he needs to collect all required credentials from the Holder wallet based on the provided presentation request.

 The holder then needs to prepare a document indicating attributes and predicates to reveal.